 "If a thief is caught in the act of breaking into a house and is struck and killed in the process, the person who killed the thief is not guilty of murder.

-daylight, the one who killed the thief is guilty of murder.
+But if it happens in daylight, the one who killed the thief is guilty of murder.

 Matthew Henry comments: